ElementalTech04/nextjs-todo-app/README.md

 ## How It Works

-The Next JS Todo Web App is designed for ease of use and simplicity in managing your to-do lists.
+The Next.js Todo Web App is designed for ease of use and simplicity in managing your to-do lists.
 Here’s a breakdown of the core features:

 1. **User Authentication**: Users can sign up, log in, and log out using Clerk.
 Upon successful authentication, users are redirected to the dashboard, where they can manage their to-do tasks.